Narbase/Kunafa/README.md

 # Kunafa
-Easy to use, high level framework in Kotlin for front-end web-development.
+An easy to use, high level framework in Kotlin for front-end web-development.
 Allows for creating web apps without using HTML, CSS, or JavaScript.

 ## Philosophy